-Pentecost – Red
+Holy Week and Pentecost Sunday – Red

 Red is the color of excitement, energy, power, and all things intense and passionate.
 As such, red is the color of the Holy Spirit.
 It calls to mind the flames that descended upon the Church at the Day of Pentecost, and so is the color of the Feast of Pentecost.
 It is also used on Palm Sunday and during Holy Week, recalling the work of the Holy Spirit at Jesus’ triumphal entry into Jerusalem and His Passion.
 Red is the color of the Holy Order of Bishops, and so is used for all Episcopal visitations and offices (consecrations, ordinations, and confirmations), using a bright, primary red.
 Finally, red is used for the commemoration of all martyred saints.
 Red recalls the blood shed for the Faith and the Church.
-During the commemoration of the saints, a darker, “bloodier” red should be used than that which is used otherwise.

 Good Friday – Black